sandra-selezen/sandra-selezen/README.md

 ## Beyond Code

-Outside of coding, I enjoy reading fantasy books, skiing, learning digital art, and occasionally playing console games 😁
+When I'm not coding, I enjoy reading fantasy books, skiing, learning digital art, and playing console games from time to time 😌